 Selective Service Requirement

-It is the policy of Occidental College that all applicants will receive equal consideration and treatment without regard to race, color, religious creed, ancestry, national origin, age, gender, marital status, medical condition (cancer-related), physical handicap, or gender orientation.
-This nondiscrimination policy covers admission and access to, treatment of, and employment in, College programs and activities, including but not limited to, academic admissions, financial aid, educational services, and student employment.
+It is the policy of Occidental College that all applicants will receive equal consideration and treatment without regard to race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, or sexual orientation or any other characteristic protected by State or Federal Law.
+This nondiscrimination policy covers admission and access to, treatment of, and employment in, College programs and activities, including but not limited to, academic admission, financial aid, educational services, and student employment.

 Satisfactory Academic Progress Policy

 Federal regulations require Occidental College to monitor the academic progress of students receiving financial aid.
 When we disburse aid to your student account, we are certifying that you are making satisfactory academic progress (SAP) toward your degree.